shaeberling/winston-esp/README.md

 ### 0.6 (planned)
  - Receive config from master (which sensors, which pins etc, timezone) ⌛
- - Move timezone setting to be dynamic, instead of compile time ⌛
  - Set up a wifi hotspot to configure wifi connection ⌛
  - OTA support (no more plugging it in to update) ⌛